unit-mesh/auto-dev/docs/customize/custom-llm-server.md

 ## Custom request format

-Only support amount of request parameters like OpenAI does.
+Only support number of request parameters like OpenAI does.
-Only support http request that don't need encryption keys(like websocket)
+Only support http request that doesn't need encryption keys(like websocket)

 ### Custom Request (header/body/message-keys)

 **BE CAREFUL: In this project, messageKey is not compatible with openAI: messageKeys: `{ { "content": "content" } }`is REQUIRED** *maybe we will fix this in the future.*

-If your llm server has custom request format, you can:
+If your llm server has a custom request format, you can:

 - Add top level field to the request body via `customFields`
 - Add custom headers to the request via `customHeaders`